Chart Color Schemes

 Lochinvar lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing Lochinvar in the top 10 percent of regional areas nationally.
-By 2041, the suburb is expected to expand by 826 persons based on aggregated SA2-level projections, reflecting a decline of 35.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 base year.
+For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with 2021 base year.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+Future trends predict exceptional growth, placing Lochinvar in the top 10% of regional areas nationally.
+By 2041, population is expected to expand by 824 persons based on aggregated SA2-level projections, reflecting a 31.2% decline over 17 years.

 Frequently Asked Questions - Population